yujieho/Diffusion_Maps_2/README.md

 <h1 align="center">Diffusion Maps 2</h1>
-<div align="center"><i>Investigate the affects of sampling density and scale of data sets to the diffusion maps.</i></div>
+<div align="center"><i>Investigate the effects of sampling density and scale of data sets to the diffusion maps.</i></div>
 <br>

 We first state the two main problems of diffusion maps, then investigate methods that solve these problems.

 ## Problem discription

-1. The spectrum of DM is effected by the sampling density of data points.
+1. The spectrum of DM is affected by the sampling density of data points.
 When the data has nonuniform sampling distribution, DM may not reveal the structures of its underlying manifold.

 2. DM computes the SVD of a symmetric full-rank matrix, which is computational exspensive.
 Due to this action, we cannot apply DM to reveal structures of massive data sets.